janosgyerik/robosanta/README.md

 RoboSanta
 =========

-I'm a bot.
-This is what I do:

-- Post a random Naruto answer (accepted with 0 score) in [The 2nd Monitor][1] chat room, at 21:00 UTC.

-- TODO: Post recent answers in [The 2nd Monitor][1] chat room, for users eligible for [Epic][2] or [Legendary][3], when they are close to rep-cap, at 11pm.

-*(For the record: I don't actually give out any upvotes, like a "real Santa" would.
-But I hope to inspire ;-)*
+I'm a [bot on Code Review][cr-user].
+I periodically pimp post links to selected questions or answers in the [The 2nd Monitor][the-2nd-monitor].

+Topics:

+- [Naruto answers][naruto]: accepted non-selfie answer with 0 score per day

+- [Ripe zombies][ripe-zombie]: open question with answers, at least one answer having score 0, no answer having score > 0

+- (coming soon) [Code-only answers][code-only-answers]: answers that contain only a code block, without explanation

+- (coming soon) [Bad Naruto answers][bad-naruto]: selfie accepted answers with zero or negative score

+I post one random entry from each topic at 9:00 UTC and 21:00 UTC

 Feature requests
 ----------------

-See [GitHub issues][4] for pending features.
+See [GitHub issues][issues] for pending features.
 It's also the place to register new feature requests.

-Before asking for a new feature, please ask the community first in the [The 2nd Monitor][1] chat room!
+Before asking for a new feature, please ask the community first in the [The 2nd Monitor][the-2nd-monitor] chat room.

 ### Completed and released